Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 - When Iowa puts up more than 18.3 points, it is 5-1 against the spread and 6-0 overall.

-- In games that Iowa totals over 298.9 yards, the team is 4-1 against the spread and 5-0 overall.
+- Iowa is 4-1 against the spread and 5-0 overall when the team amasses over 298.9 yards.

 - The Hawkeyes have turned the ball over 12 times this season, one more turnover than the Golden Gophers have forced (11).